raycast/extensions/extensions/pipe-commands/README.md

 ## Using Pipe commands

-Select a some text, an url or a file and use the `Send [Selection, Clipboard] to Pipe command` command.
+Select / Copy a some text, an url or a file and use the `Send [Selection, Clipboard] to Pipe command` command.

 Depending on the user input type, different commands will be shown.